-This statistic shows the UK Brent crude oil price development since 1976 as a time series.
+This statistic shows the UK Brent crude oil price from 1976 to 2016.
 In 1980, the average price of UK Brent crude oil was at 36.8 U.S. dollars per barrel.
 Brent is the world's leading price benchmark for Atlantic basin crude oils.
 The price of crude oil is closely observed as it influences costs across all stages of the production process and consequently alters the price of consumer goods as well.

 Crude oil benchmarks

 In 2015, the UK Brent crude oil prices totaled an average of around 53 U.S. dollars per barrel, down significantly from the 2014 average price of 99 U.S. dollars per barrel.
 To put the 2014 figure in context, however, it was a large increase from the 2001 average, at 24.45 U.S. dollars per barrel.
 Brent Crude is considered a classification of sweet light crude oil and acts as a benchmark price for oil around the world.
 It is considered a sweet light crude oil due to its low sulfur content and a low density.
 This oil originates in the North Sea and is comprised of several different oil blends including Brent Blend and Ekofisk crude.
 Often, this crude oil is refined in Northwest Europe.